-Comprehensive Exam
+Comprehensive Exam (Plan B)

 If you choose the Comprehensive Exam, you will take it in your final Spring Semester, not before.
-This year's Exam will be given on April 5, 2021.
-The exam is scheduled again before the end of the Spring Semester (date to be determined) for those students who failed the first time, or were not eligible to take the exam at the time that Dr. Dahlia Fuentes, Associate Director, determined students' eligibility (early March), but have since become eligible.
-Please note that students who have not been advanced to candidacy before April 5, 2021 will not become eligible to graduate until Summer Semester at the earliest.
+The exam will be given in April.
+The exam is scheduled again in the Summer Semester (date to be determined) for those students who failed the first time, or were not eligible to take the exam at the time that Dr. Dahlia Fuentes, Associate Director, determined students' eligibility (early March), but have since become eligible.
+Please note that students who have not been advanced to candidacy before the April exam date will not become eligible to graduate until Summer Semester at the earliest.
 They should still apply for Summer Graduation during Spring Semester.
-Students may walk in the 2021 Commencement exercises if they have applied for Graduation for the Spring 2021, Summer 2021, or Fall 2020 semesters.
+Students may walk in Commencement exercises if they have applied for Graduation for the Spring 2025, Summer 2025, or Fall 2024 semesters.

-If the administration of the School of Social Work determines that there is a need to schedule the exam a third time, it may be given during the following Fall Semester.
-You must take the Comprehensive Exam during one of the scheduled times; it is not possible to arrange a different date to take the exam.
+If the student does not pass the second attempt at the Comprehensive Exam, the third and final attempt can be scheduled for the Spring or Summer semester of the following year You must take the Comprehensive Exam during one of the scheduled times; it is not possible to arrange a different date to take the exam.